bluebanquise/community/roles/slurm/README.md

 ## Description

 This role provides slurm configuration for controller (server), computes (client) and submitters (often called login) nodes.

+Note: this role requires *bluebanquise_filters* package to be installed.

 ## Instructions

+### Munge key

 **IMPORTANT**: before using the role, first thing to do is to generate a new munge key file.
 To do so, generate a new munge.key file using:

 .. code-block:: text